GothenburgBitFactory/bugwarrior/bugwarrior/README.rst

   # section below determining their properties, how to query them, etc.  The name
   # is just a symbol, and doesn't have any functional importance.
   targets = my_github, my_bitbucket, paj_bitbucket, moksha_trac

+  # log.level specifices the verbosity.
+The default is DEBUG.
+  # log.level can be one of DEBUG, INFO, WARNING, ERROR, CRITICAL, DISABLED
+  #log.level = DEBUG

+  # If log.file is specified, output will be redirected there.
+If it remains
+  # unspecified, output is sent to sys.stderr
+  #log.file = /var/log/bugwarrior.log

   # The bitly username and api key are used to shorten URLs to the issues for your
   # task list.
 If you leave these options commented out, then the full URLs